 Whether you come by bus, train or car, you should try to get to this fabulous town as early as possible.

 Have a stroll, see the oldest bullfight ring of Spain, and the famous "Puente Nuevo" (New Bridge) and take some good wines and tapas.

 You can do a short circular hike around Ronda with the best views of the valley, the New Bridge and on to the Grazalema Mountains.

 Grazalema, circular route

-You will slowly climb to the Puerto de las Presillas (1250 meters altitude) and continue to the the Boyar viewpoint where you will be able to enjoy 360 degrees of views of the mountains surrounding you and you’ll be able to see the ionic Salto del Cabrero.
+You will slowly climb to the Puerto de las Presillas (1250 meters altitude) and continue to the the Boyar viewpoint where you will be able to enjoy marvelous views of the mountains and see the ionic Salto del Cabrero.